Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 ## Prediction example:

-1- Extracts the contents of lc_samples_50frames.tar.gz in data/input.
+1- Extract the contents of lc_samples_50frames.tar.gz in data/input.
 The folder structure after extraction should look like the following:

     .
     ├── data